ForgeEssentials/ForgeEssentials/README.md

 - Check, if the bug was not already reported by using the search.
 - Always attach logs to your reports if you encountered crashes.
    If the client crashed, please also attach the client log if possible.
-- For feature requests, we recommend asking about it on IRC firs.t
+- For feature requests, we recommend asking about it on IRC first

 # Downloads
 **If you just want the latest stable releases, please get them from [Curse](http://minecraft.curseforge.com/mc-mods/74735)**